 LOWER SCHOOL STUDENTS will be considered tardy at 7:50 a.m.
 They must report directly to the office to receive a tardy slip.
 Excessive tardiness will result in disciplinary action.
-Evidence of repeated tardies will result in one or more of the following:
+Evidence of repeated tardiness will result in one or more of the following:

-Detention with a student/parent/administrator conference In-School Suspension Out- of-School Suspension
+Saturday detention with a student/parent/administrator conference In-School suspension Out- of-school suspension

-Students will be charged with one (1) unexcused absence for every five (5) tardies for each class period effected by the tardies.
+Students will be charged with one (1) unexcused absence for every five (5) tardies for each class period affected by the tardies.
 The resulting unexcused absence carries a daily grade of zero (0).

 It is imperative that students get to class on time.
 If a student or group of students is detained by a teacher or coach and is caused to be late to another class by the detainment, it is the responsibility of that teacher to write a tardy note for the student.
-Student Services will not write excuses in those situations.
+The office will not write excuses in those situations.

 UPPER SCHOOL STUDENTS will be considered tardy at 8:00 a.m.
 All students are expected to report to school and to each class on time.
-Students who are tardy to first period until 8:30am enter the class and the teacher will issue a tardy in MSP.
-Students arriving after 8:30 must report to the Upper School Main Office to receive a tardy and admit slip to first period.
+Students who are tardy to first period until 8:30 a.m. enter the class and the teacher will issue a tardy in FACTS/RENWEB.

+Students arriving after 8:30 a.m. must report to the upper school main office to receive a tardy and admit slip to first period.
 Tardies are unacceptable.
-Evidence of repeated tardies will result in one or more of the following:
+Evidence of repeated tardiness will result in one or more of the following:

+Saturday detention with a student/parent/administrator conference In-school suspension

+Out-of-school suspension, and

-Detention with a student/parent/administrator conference Work Detail In-School Suspension Out-of-School Suspension, and Loss of exam exemption(s) in every class
+Loss of exam exemption(s) in every class

-Students will be charged with one (1) unexcused absence resulting in a 0 daily grade for every five (5) tardies.
+Students will be charged with one (1) unexcused absence for every five (5) tardies for each affected class.
+The resulting unexcused absence carries a daily grade of zero (0).

 It is imperative that students get to class on time.
-If a student or group of students is detained by a teacher or coach and is caused to be late to another class by the detainment, it is the responsibility of that teacher to write a tardy note for the student.
-Office will not write excuses in those situations.
+If a student (or group of students) is detained by a teacher or coach and is late to another class by the detainment, it is the responsibility of that teacher to write a tardy note for the student.
+The office will not write excuses in those situations.